microsoft/AcademicContent/Azure University Tour/MachineLearningHOL/README.md

    Save your username and password, because you will use it to sign in to the VM later.

-10. In the **Subscription** drop-down menu, select your subscription.
+10. In the **Subscription** drop-down menu, select your current Azure Subscription.
+Most users will only have one but it's possible to have many.

-11. In the **Resource group** section, leave **Create New** selected, and then enter a name of your choice for the Resource group in the field below; for example, **DataScienceGroup1**.
+11. In the **Resource group** section, leave **Create new** selected, and then enter a name of your choice for the Resource group in the field below; for example, **DataScienceGroup1**.

-    A Resource group in Azure is a container for the resources used to run an application.
+    A [resource group](https://docs.microsoft.com/azure/azure-resource-manager/resource-group-overview) in Azure is a container for the resources used to run an application.
 Resource groups help administrators organize monitoring, access control, provisioning, and billing.
 Generally, items in one resource group are intended to have the same lifecycle, so you can easily deploy, update, and delete them as a group.

 12. In the **Location** drop-down menu, ensure that a geographically close location is chosen.